aneeshafedo/open-api-connectors/generated-connectors/openweathermap/Package.md

 ### Get Weather Forecast

-Can be use to access current weather, minute forecast for 1 hour, hourly forecast for 48 hours, daily forecast for 7 days and government weather alerts.
+Can be used to access current weather, minute forecast for 1 hour, hourly forecast for 48 hours, daily forecast for 7 days and government weather alerts.

 For more details please check [here](https://openweathermap.org/api/one-call-api)